MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 > * Compare the settings in Intune with on-premises ADMX settings.
 > * Create different administrative templates, and configure the settings that target the different groups.

-By the end of this lab, you’ll have the skills to get started using Intune and Microsoft 365 to manage your users, and deploy administrative templates.
+By the end of this lab, you'll have the skills to get started using Intune and Microsoft 365 to manage your users, and deploy administrative templates.

 This feature applies to: